 CUEX keeps a modest collection of equipment to loan.
 View our itinerary in our Resource page

-Despite the wreckage that the pandemic has brought, the CUEX & CE committees believe expeditions in 2021 are still possible but planning will require extra care.
+Despite the uncertainty and elevated risks that the pandemic has brought, the CUEX & CE committees believe expeditions in 2021 are still possible but planning will require extra care.
 Consider:

 Clinical vulnerabilities within your group and amongst those you will meet;